How Is Our DIY Outdoor Chalkboard Holding Up After 3 Years?

 Find out how our DIY giant outdoor chalkboard is holding up after 3 years!

-It’s the question I’ve been getting a ton lately and I thought, heck, since it’s been over 3 years since we DIYed our giant outdoor chalkboard (as my now 6 year old’s 3rd birthday present) it was time to revisit the project and answer the burning questions!
+It’s the question I’ve been getting a ton lately and I thought, heck, since it’s been over 3 years since we DIYed our giant outdoor chalkboard (as my kiddo's 3rd birthday present) it was time to revisit the project and answer the burning question!

 The short answer is, awesome!

 It pretty much looks like the day we hung it up on the fence and has been outside year round with absolutely no maintenance what-so-ever.
 Well – besides replacing the plastic buckets and the sidewalk chalk supply.